 We don’t remember days.
 We remember moments.

 “Defining moments shape our lives, but we don’t have to wait for them to happen.
 We can be the authors of them.”

 And you can be the author of a “moment” for others.

 A few minutes can change a life

-How easy is it to recognize the hard, good work of people?
+How hard is it to recognize the good work of people?

 Expressed gratitude can be the best part of a recipient’s day.

 Write a letter of gratitude to an individual and deliver it in person.
 This letter should be concrete and about 250-300 words – be specific about the other person and how they affected your life.
 Mention what you are doing now and mention how you often remember what she or he did.

 Researchers suggest if you conduct a gratitude visit you feel a rush of happiness afterwards.